NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/_index.md

 ## Availability

-The rule quota and the available features depend on your Cloudflare plan.
+The rule quota and the available features depend on your Khulnasoft plan.

 {{<Aside type="note">}}
 Enterprise customers must have application security on their contract to get access to rate limiting rules.